-If the written lease contains a provision whereby the tenant is advised that automatic notice of eviction is given after the rent is not paid by a certain date, then the tenant may still has 5-days to pay but the landlord need not serve the notice.
+The written lease may contain a provision whereby the tenant is advised that automatic notice of eviction is given after the rent is not paid by a certain date.
+In this case, the tenant may still have 5-days to pay but the landlord need not serve the notice.
 Also, no further written 5-day notices need to be given if a previous one was given during the lease term.

 Is Your Tenant Behind on Rent?
 You might want to send a message with an eviction notice.
 We recommend you check out our South Carolina Eviction Notice Forms.
 They contain strict language demanding compliance.
 It is also a Risk Free Purchase with a 100% Money Back Guarantee.

 For other lease violations such as damaging the property or failing to keep it clean, the South Carolina eviction notice is 14-days to comply or face eviction.